 Prepare for the Compass Placement Test .
-The Compass Placement Test must be taken before you visit a counselor to pre-register for classes.
+The Compass Placement Test must be taken before you visit a counselor to pre-register for classes (unless you are otherwise exempt or are using ACT score results instead of taking the Compass Placement Assessment.
 Prepare for the Compass Placement Test by working through our free online Campus Boot Camp below or via our additional free online tutorials.
 It is important that you score as high as possible on the test, for results are used to place you in either college level courses or developmental courses (remedial).
 Thus, the higher your score, the better.
 Spending time preparing for the test will only help you as a college student, so take the test seriously.

 Click the Boot Camp icon to begin the Compass Free Online Boot Camp Prep Course

-View the Compass Placement Test Schedule and register online for the test.
+View the Placement Assessment Schedule and register online for the test.

 Take the Compass Test